73v3/space_invaders_ecs/README.md

 Some systems are multi-responsibility: adjust_alien_formation handles shifting, direction reversal, speed increment, and full wave reset (despawn/respawn).
 This could be split (e.g., separate shift_formation and reset_wave systems) for better maintainability.

-Animation in animate_aliens syncs all aliens by checking one and applying to all—a pragmatic hack for synchronization, but it assumes uniform state.
-If aliens had individual animations, this would break.

 >> Collision Handling:

 Brute-force nested queries in update_collisions are simple but inefficient for growth.
 No spatial partitioning (e.g., quadtree via resource or component).